Waste is Complicated

 Someone who cleans up trails, or side walks, might again feel different about plastic, than someone who lives close to a paper plant.

-We believe that a good way to reduce waste is to stop using unnecessary items, like disposable bags.
+Without taking a specific stance, we believe that it is generally a good idea to reduce waste and to stop using unnecessary items, like disposable bags.

-We hope that a Reusable Bag Ordinance will not just reduce waste, but that it will make us more familiar with the concept of reusing rather than disposing.
+We hope that a Reusable Bag Ordinance will not only reduce waste, but that it will make us generally more familiar with the concept of reusing rather than disposing.

 Do I need it?

 How long and how often will I use it?